rDSN-Projects/rDSN.Python/src/apps/rDSN.monitor/README.md

 pip install jinja2
 ```

+##Build dynamic link libraries
+Take "simple_kv" as an example.

+1.build dsn.replication.simple_kv.module in rDSN, we get dsn.replication.simple_kv.module.dll, put it under rDSN.monitor directory.
+2.modify config.ini, set "dmodule" param for each app.

+##Launch target program and http server
 Then run command
 ```bash
 cd .\rDSN.monitor
 python server.py
 ```
-The Python script will start a thread to run the rDSN-based demo "echo" and a thread to host the http server.
+The Python script will start a thread to run simple_kv and a thread to host the http server.

 Now you could visit [here](http://localhost:8080).